 FREE DOOR PRIZE: Simply come in and register your name and possibly win one of two free memberships for our complete course in toning and reducing!

 The first of its kind in the community . . .
 Jessie Sutton's Slenderizing Salon runs the gamut of design and device in offering the most in ultra-new reducing equipment.
 You may have as many as six visits per week.
-Indulge yourself in light toning exercises . . . get yourself in shape for a rugged winter ahead!
+Indulge yourself in light toning exercises get yourself in shape for a rugged winter ahead!
 Improve your posture with special exercises . . . enjoy the steam bath . . . the finest spot reducing machines and 12 of the latest and most scientific slenderizing devices available.

 You'll feel better, your clothes will fit better and, most important . . . you'll look as marvelous as you feel after visiting Sutton's beautiful new Slenderizing Salon . . . so come in and make your arrangements now.

 Open Monday through Friday, from 10 A.M. to 10 P.M.
 Special hours for men: Tuesday, 5 to 10 P.M. - Saturday, 1 to 6 P.M.

-Sutton's Slenderizing SALUN
+Sutton's Slenderizing SALON

 975 S. Main - GL 3-1071

-fashions to about 300 luncheon guests.
-Newcomer Cannady and co-leader, Mrs. members were modeling the fashions.
+Lofy's.
+Hutzel's of Ann Arbor showed the latest in fall fashions to about 300 luncheon guests.
+Newcomer members were modeling the fashions.

-space the diving saucer shown here actually is a two- esting sidelight.
-The oldest man submarine used for scientific research in "Jacques-Yves Cousteau's World Without Sun."
-This color release starts Wednesday, Oct.
-13 at the Plymouth Art
+RESEMBLING some strange vehicle from outer pace the diving saucer shown here actually is a twonan submarine used for scientific research in "Jacrues-Yves Cousteau's World Without Sun."
+This color elease starts Wednesday, Oct.
+13 at the Plymouth Art Theatre.

-Treasures from

-Alymouth pantries